Blackfort Technology

 Does software need to be installed on the target systems?

 No. The Privileged Access Bridge is agentless by design.
-It communicates with target systems over their native protocols – RDP, SSH, HTTPS, VNC, plus a wide range of industrial protocols in OT deployments.
+It communicates with target systems over their native protocols – RDP, SSH, VNC, Telnet and Kubernetes.
+Access runs entirely in the browser; nothing is installed on client or target system.
 Legacy systems and proprietary controllers stay untouched, which preserves maintenance windows, vendor support contracts and certification states.

 Why is a VPN or a classical jump host not enough?

 A VPN grants network access, but no granular control over what happens once the user is connected.
-Classical jump hosts are often permanently reachable themselves, without session recording, without a structured approval workflow, without multi-tenant isolation.
+Classical jump hosts are often permanently reachable themselves, without session recording, without live supervision, without specifically assigned, time-limitable access.
 The Privileged Access Bridge replaces or augments these components with exactly those controls – it is the control plane that ISO 27001, NIS2 and DORA explicitly require for privileged access.

 How is the PAB operated – on-premises or as a service?